Intsights/sergeant/docs/examples/base_worker.md

 ## Explanation

-In order to create a base worker class and implement workers based on it, one should define the base config in the base class object, and use a method `replace` to copy it with differrent configuration. `replace` method was implemented using `dataclasses.replace` method, to copy the dataclass with differrent parameters.
+To create a base worker class from which workers can be derived, define the base class object's configuration and use the `replace` method to copy it with different configurations. `replace` method was implemented by using `dataclasses.replace` method, to copy the dataclass with different parameters.